Calls for expressions of interest

 You will find below all information related to this service procurement notice, including the terms of reference (paragraph 8.
 Market description).

-The deadline to receive the applications for this tender is Monday 09th of October 2023, 23:59 Brussels time (CEST).
+The deadline to receive the applications for this tender is Wednesday, October 08th, 2025, at 23:59 Brussels time (CEST).

 Tip: to avoid any problems with transmission, time zones, computer bugs or connection problems, applicants are strongly advised to complete their applications well in advance.
 Applications received after the deadline will be rejected.